basharbayatna/Data_Cleaning-/README.md

 # Titanic Data Cleaning Project

 This repository contains a notebook for cleaning and preparing the Titanic dataset for analysis.
+It also includes basic dataset exploration and critical visualizations to understand passenger demographics, survival, and fare patterns.

 ## Dataset